6 Places to Get Low-Cost or Free Mammograms — Even Without Insurance

 The CDC’s National Breast and Cervical Cancer Control Program “provides breast and cervical cancer screenings and diagnostic services to low-income, uninsured and underinsured women across the United States.”

 To qualify for this screening, you should be between the ages of 40 and 64, have no insurance or insurance that fails to cover screening exams, and live at or below 250% of the federal poverty level.

 You can find out more information about your state or territory here.

 5. The YWCA

 Some YWCA chapters provide breast cancer screening and education to women who have no insurance or who are underinsured.

 Contact your local YWCA to see if it offers affordable mammograms.

 6. Your Local Imaging Center

-According to the Susan G. Komen Foundation, many imaging centers offer reduced rates during Breast Cancer Awareness Month.
+According to the Susan G. Komen Foundation, many imaging centers offer reduced rates during Breast Cancer Awareness Month, which is in October.

 You can search for a local mammography center on the FDA website.

 To learn more about mammograms — including how they work and how to prepare — check out this PDF from the Komen Foundation.

 Whatever you do, don’t wait!